U. E. Baughman: Organized crime

 In an interview with The Washington Post published on July 26, 1961, the day after his retirement was announced, Baughman emphatically stated that there had been no mafia in the United States for 40 years.
 He further denied the existence of a national crime syndicate based on talks with other law enforcement officials.

 Kennedy assassination

+Shortly after the assassination of President Kennedy, Baughman raised concerns about how the Secret Service had handled events in Dallas.
+In a US News and World Report interview published in December 1963, he remarked that there were still unresolved questions about the assassination.
+He acknowledged that "you cannot protect the President from every danger," but warned: "And the greatest danger is from a sniper hiding in a high building."

-Baughman was immediately critical of the methods used by the Secret Service following the assassination of President Kennedy.
-He wanted to know why, after the first shot was fired, the Secret Service did not immediately pepper the window with machine gun fire to prevent any further shots from being fired.
-He was also curious as to why, with an entire Secret Service detail and the Dallas Police Force on hand, the only shots that were fired were from the assassin.
+Baughman later offered more detailed criticisms of Secret Service procedures.
+He questioned why, after the first shot was fired, agents did not immediately pepper the window with machine gun fire to prevent any further shots, and why—with an entire Secret Service detail and the Dallas Police Force on hand—the only shots that were fired came from the assassin.
 He claimed it was basic training for all Secret Service agents that unauthorized people should be kept out of buildings.